bvinoth186/notes/cheat.md

 - Global service
 - IPv4 – 32 bit
 - IPv6 – 128 bit, 340 undecillion addresses
+- supports MX records
+- default limit is 50 domain names. but can be increased by contacting AWS
 - Domain Registrars
   - Names are registered with InterNIC - a service of ICANN.
 They enforce the uniqueness.
   - Route53 isn't free, but domain registrars include things like GoDaddy.com etc.